freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    storage called the **LUKS header**) should be sufficient to make any existing data on those drives unrecoverable.

-   For example, you could use your *primary Tails USB* to launch Gnome Disks, insert and identify the USB drive you are trying to erase, and reformat this drive with a new, LUKS-encrypted partition, erasing the existing partition data.
+   For example, you could use your *Template Tails USB* to launch Gnome Disks, insert and identify the USB drive you are trying to erase, and reformat this drive with a new, LUKS-encrypted partition, erasing the existing partition data.